Bitly has introduced a new navigation menu and interface!

 - The domain for your short links must be different than your website domain.

 - It can't be more than 32 characters long, including the dot.

-- If you haven't added one yet, Bitly offers a complimentary domain.
-However, if you add your own domain, you won't be able to redeem this offer later.
+- If you don't have one yet, Bitly offers a complimentary domain.